 Active Learning Activity:

-The final exam will be based on all material covered in the lectures, required readings, active learning activities, and debates.
+The final exam will be based on all material covered in the lectures, required readings, and debates.
 It will take place during the exam period.

-An essay on a topic related to the politics of intellectual property.
+An essay on a topic related to the communication law and policy.
 Specific topics will be discussed and assigned in class.
 Essays will be marked for spelling and grammar; organization (good paragraph and essay form); and depth of argument.
-Suggested topics and further instructions will be posted on Avenue to Learn after the midterm has been written.